 Life of Dozer

 He can tell just by looking at it that the Christmas Baked Salmon is super duper delish!!!
-(Funnily enough, he seems to determined that about everything he looks at…🤔🤔🤔)
+(Funnily enough, he seems to determine that about everything he looks at…🤔🤔🤔)